How It All Began: The Story of Ramah

 July 2023 came.
 He was still there.

-Rather than wait any longer, he called five friends.
-He told them what he believed God wanted them to do, and asked them to help him start.
+Rather than wait any longer, he called five friends, told them what he wanted to build, and asked them to help him start.
 They said yes.
-For the next year, the founding team prayed, read everything they could find on how charitable work is done, and quietly prepared the ground.
+For the next year the six of them read everything they could find on how to lift the poor from ultra poverty to economic independence, and quietly prepared the ground.
 They were not well-resourced.
 They were not yet even well-organised.
-But they had said yes.
+But they had started.

 That is Ramah.

-Ramah was born in a prayer room.
-It takes ground in Nabdam District in Ghana's Upper East Region, the same region Patrick grew up in.
+Ramah works in Nabdam District in Ghana's Upper East Region, the same region Patrick grew up in.

 That gap is our mandate.